awsdocs/amazon-vpc-user-guide/doc_source/WorkWithRouteTables.md

 ## Enable or disable route propagation<a name="EnableDisableRouteProp"></a>

-Route propagation allows a virtual private gateway to automatically propagate routes to the route tables\.
-This means that you don't need to manually enter VPN routes to your route tables\.
-You can enable or disable route propagation\.
+Route propagation allows a virtual private gateway to automatically propagate routes to your route tables\.
+This means that you don't need to manually add or remove VPN routes\.

 To complete this process, you must have a virtual private gateway\.

-For more information about VPN routing options, see [Site\-to\-Site VPN routing options](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html) in the *Site\-to\-Site VPN User Guide*\.
+For more information, see [Site\-to\-Site VPN routing options](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html) in the *Site\-to\-Site VPN User Guide*\.

 **To enable route propagation using the console**